Competition, stability, and functionality in excitatory-inhibitory neural circuits: Stability of E-I networks

-\begin{lemma} Let \(A\) be the event `For every initial condition on \(\mathcal X\) and every input with entries between \(\pm u_0\) the trajectory of every firing-rate network with diagonal dissipativity \(D\succ0\) and synaptic matrix \(W\) satisfying the \(\mathcal{LDS}\) condition, goes to a unique equilibrium point.'
+\begin{lemma}[Probability estimation via Monte Carlo] Let \(A\) be the event `For every initial condition on \(\mathcal X\) and every input with entries between \(\pm u_0\), the trajectory of every firing-rate network with diagonal dissipativity \(D\succ0\) and synaptic matrix \(W\) satisfying the \(\mathcal{LDS}\) condition converges to a unique equilibrium point.'
 We define

 and the estimate thereof